serverlessworkflow/specification/specification.md

 ### Using Functions For RPC Service Invocations

-Similarly to defining invocations of operations on RESTful services, you can also use the workflow [functions definitions](#Function-Definition) that follow the remote procedure call (RPC) protocol.
+Similar to defining invocations of operations on RESTful services, you can also use the workflow [functions definitions](#Function-Definition) that follow the remote procedure call (RPC) protocol.
 For RPC invocations, the Serverless Workflow specification mandates that they are described using [gRPC](https://grpc.io/), a widely used RPC system.